web4plus/HEAVEN-Sandbox/README.md

-.///HEAVEN: Artificial Brain - is an open-source experimental enviroment, designed for developing of aCNS projects.
+.///HEAVEN: Sandbox - is an open-source experimental enviroment, designed for developing of neuromorphic constructions.